Safe3/uuWAF/docs/guide/problems.md

 ### 🍈 How to modify the default listening port of the reverse proxy on the UUSEC WAF? <!-- {docsify-ignore} -->

 ?> By default, the UUSEC WAF only listens to ports HTTP 80 and HTTPS 443.
 Users can customize any listening port in /uwaf/conf/uuwaf.conf.
 Please refer to nginx's [listen](https://nginx.org/en/docs/http/ngx_http_core_module.html#listen) configuration for more information to set up, then execute `systemctl restart uuwaf` to restart the service for the configuration to take effect.
 Docker users can modify the port mapping in docker-compose.yml.

+### 🍌 Why can't obtain a free SSL certificate? <!-- {docsify-ignore} -->

+?> When using the HTTP-01 challenge to automatically obtain a Let’s Encrypt free certificate with UUSEC WAF, you must ensure that port 80 of UUSEC WAF is publicly accessible from external sources to pass Let’s Encrypt’s validation.
+There is no such restriction when using the DNS-01 challenge, which also allows applying for wildcard certificates.
+However, DNS propagation takes time, sometimes you may need to wait briefly before.
+Additionally, Let’s Encrypt imposes monthly rate limits on certificate requests per registered domain, and requests are too frequent will cause issuance failures.

+### 🍆 How to supplement and expand the number of sliding/rotating CAPTCHA images ？ <!-- {docsify-ignore} -->

+?> Select PNG images of appropriate size, place them in the `/uuwaf/captcha/images/` directory, then restart the service and apply the configuration.